 Will religious services still be provided?

-During the fall 2020 semester, OSMM staff and CURW chaplains remain available to talk with students on an individual basis and support them in their spiritual well-being through individual conversations, social and educational programs, and religious services.
-Many religious services are still happening online, and many affiliated religious organization are hosting online virtual study groups, spiritual practice sessions, and social gatherings.
+During the spring 2021 semester, OSMM staff and CURW chaplains remain available to support students in their spiritual well-being through individual conversations, social and educational programs, and religious services.
+Many religious services are still happening online.
 Please check the websites of each chaplain to learn more.
-Anabel Taylor Hall and Sage Chapel will be closed to in-person religious programming through the end of the fall 2020 semester.
+Anabel Taylor Hall and Sage Chapel will be closed to in-person religious programming through the end of the spring 2021 semester.

 What community resources are available to help employees?